Vadina

 Vadina is a 1955 Indian Telugu-language drama film, produced by A. V. Meiyappan of AVM Productions and directed by M. V. Raman.
-It stars Akkineni Nageshwara Rao, Savitri and music jointly composed by R. Sudarshanam and Ashwatthama.
+It stars Akkineni Nageshwara Rao, Savitri with music jointly composed by R. Sudarshanam and Ashwatthama.
 The film was a remake of the Tamil film Chella Pillai (1955).

 Plot

 Raghu, an energetic youngster, is reared by his brother Narasaiah & his sister-in-law Shantamma.
-He has been molded into a spoiled brat by the mollycoddle of Shantamma, who also covers his antics, & nuisance crimes, which lead to addiction to all vices.
-Once, Raghu acquaints & crushes a beauty named Lalitha, who is passionate about being a top gun in films.
+He has been molded into a spoiled brat by the mollycoddle of Shantamma, who also covers his antics, & nuisance crimes, which lead to his addiction to all vices.
+Once, Raghu acquaints & falls in love with a beauty named Lalitha, who is passionate about being a top gun in films.
 Raghu promises her to do so.
 Meanwhile, his elders decide to knit with a lowly girl, Chitti, to reform him.
 Ergo, Raghu eloped with Lalitha to crave her as a movie star by heisting at his brother’s workplace, resulting in Narasaiah’s dismissal.
 Following this, Raghu is charged with counterfeit currency when Narasaiah must pay a penalty by self-incriminating to shield him.
 The rest of the story is about how remorseful Raghu corrects his error by securing his brother.